 - It will be an adventure

 - You won’t be bored

 Travel planning basics

-Quite often this is the most fun part of multi-destination planning.
+Quite often, this is the most fun part of travel planning.
+It’s even more fun during multi-destination planning.
 We normally try to pick one place that we really want to visit.
 That can be a country or a specific city.
 Once you have that anchor, it’s easier to decide what other places you’d like to visit that are fairly close.
 At this point, we are deciding on the location before we choose the order.

 How much time you have available is also a huge variable.
 We normally planned our multi-destination trips around existing public holidays and weekends, which allowed us more time away.
 Creative planning takes a bit more figuring out, but the time gained is a pretty good reward.